Easter equals a lot of chocolate, but if you’re looking for something a bit more upmarket than a supermarket Easter egg, read on.

 Today, the brand is known for using single-origin cocoa which is within the top 8% of the finest chocolate in the world.
 You can also eat their chocolate knowing you’re helping the environment, as Love Cocoa plants a tree for every single product they sell.

 New to their collection is the Giant Milk Chocolate Easter Egg with Salted Caramel Truffles.
 Perfect for even the biggest chocoholic.
 The egg is a delectable combination of creamy milk chocolate paired with gooey caramel and comes in pretty pink packaging that is 100% plastic-free.

 Fortnum & Mason Spring Gift Box, £50

-Fortnums pull it out the bag at any time of year, but how lovely is this Spring Gift Box, which you could even send after Easter.
+Fortnums pull it out the bag at any time of year, but how lovely is their Spring Gift Box, which you could send before or after Easter.

 Hotel Chocolat Extra Thick Champagne Easter Egg, £29

-This luxury Easter egg from the Hotel Chocolat range is definitely just for adults.
+This luxury Hotel Chocolat Extra Thick Champagne Easter Egg is definitely just for adults.

 Lavishly thick, and made from milk chocolate and strawberry-white chocolate, it’s bursting with champagne truffles inside.

 We’re also fans of the Extra Thick Patisserie Easter Egg (£29), which is half brownie, half salted caramel cheesecake.
 Double Yum!